HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/DeployRobots.md

 ## Introduction

-This document describes hints for preparing HCL DX web-sites to get better be found from third party search engines like Google, Bing or Yahoo.
-It provides detailed steps in how to add/deploy a `robots.txt` file in HCL Digital Experience (DX) container environments.
-A `robots.txt` file contain information for search engine crawlers.
-With that information search engine crawlers know, which URLs can be accessed on web-site to build a search index.
-For more information, please check [Introduction to robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/intro).
+This document describes how to add a `robots.txt` file in your HCL Digital Experience (DX) container environment to control how search engines crawl and index your site.
+A robots.txt file contains instructions that search engine crawlers use to determine which parts of your site to crawl and include in their search index.
+For more information, refer to [Introduction to robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/intro){target="_blank"}.

 ## Instructions